- UCAS course code

 |Available as a free choice unit?||No|

-Accounting numbers are regarded as being useful in evaluating investments.
+Accounting information, broadly defined, is regarded as being useful in evaluating equity investments.
 The module reviews various models that have been proposed for calculating a firm’s intrinsic equity value.
-These equity valuation models link share prices or returns to items from the income statement and the balance sheet and include the Simple Earnings Capitalisation Model, option-style valuation models, and Abnormal Earnings Valuation Models.
-Moreover, the module introduces the notion of earnings conservatism and argues that earnings conservatism is closely linked to share price anticipation of earnings.
-The module also discusses why informational asymmetries between managers and outsiders can have an impact on the performance of theoretical models.
-The final two lectures examine the value-relevance of information provided by firms outside the financial statements: One lecture looks at interim management statements and examines whether mandatory interim management statements are needed for information efficient prices.
-The other lecture looks at the tone in narratives and examines how equity investors value (abnormal) positive tone.
+These formal valuation models link share price or returns to items from the income statement and the balance sheet and include the Simple Earnings Capitalisation Model, option-style valuation models, and Abnormal Earnings Valuation Models.
+In addition, the module introduces the notion of earnings conservatism and argues that earnings conservatism is related to share price anticipation of earnings.

 |Unit title||Unit code||Requirement type||Description|